An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Problem Statement and system model

 \subsubsection{Radar channel model}

-We consider a baseband signal $x(t)$ with a carrier frequency $f_c$.
+We consider a baseband signal $x(t)$ with carrier frequency $f_c$.
 The transmitted passband signal is $x_{pb}(t)=x(t)e^{j2\pi f_ct}$.
-For a given reflecting target at the distance $d$ from the transmitter and moving at velocity $v$, the received passband signal is impacted by \mbox{\cite{Braun2014OFDMRA}:} \begin{itemize} \item The attenuation factor $g$ which depends on the distance $d$, the \gls{RCS} $\sigma_{RCS}$, the carrier frequency $f_c$ and the speed of light $c$. \\ \mbox{By using Friis equation of transmission, we obtain:}
+For a given reflecting target at distance $d$ from the transmitter and moving at velocity $v$, the received passband signal is impacted by \mbox{\cite{Braun2014OFDMRA}:} \begin{itemize} \item Attenuation factor $g$ which depends on distance $d$, \gls{RCS} $\sigma_{RCS}$, carrier frequency $f_c$ and speed of light $c$, and by using the Friis equation of transmission, we obtain: